LightAndLight/laurel/notes/modifying-tables.md

 repl> :get for person in tables.people yield person.name
 ```

-`set` could similarly provide the initial state of all tables, and then replace the contents of the
+<a name="set-command">`set`</a> could similarly provide the initial state of all tables, and then replace the contents of the
 target table with the computed relation.
 This way it's sort of an in-between of `set` and `modify`:

 ```